madatoo/juiceme-ms4/README.md

 + Easily login/log out to personalised customer profile,
     + View personal order history,
     + View order confirmations,
-    + Save payment information’s,
+    + Save payment information,
-+ Intuitive select quantity of product when purchasing products,
++ Intuitivly select quantity of product when purchasing products,
-+ Easily recovery password in case I forgot it,
++ Easily recover password in case I forgot it,

 ### Admin stories
 * I would like to be able to login to an administration panel,